Fireworks Over The Detroit River

 Ellsworth & St. Clair Lake | photo via EllClair Committee – Ellsworth St. Clair Lake Fireworks

-Michigan’s Little Bavaria is a special place to visit any time of the year because it offers so much to see and do.
+Michigan’s Little Bavaria is a festive place to visit any time of year, and the Fourth of July weekend brings even more energy to town.

 Frankenmuth Volkslaufe Fireworks - Frankenmuth, Michigan - Fireworks Displays